techidaily/site-discover-extraordinary/source/_posts/windows-11uefi-uefiusb.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://facebook-video-footage.techidaily.com/new-2024-approved-essential-microphones-tailored-to-channel-genres/"><u>[New] 2024 Approved Essential Microphones Tailored to Channel Genres</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/new-best-mac-video-capturing-software-post-bandicam-revolution/"><u>[New] Best Mac Video Capturing Software Post-Bandicam Revolution</u></a></li>
-<li><a href="https://driver-error.techidaily.com/resolved-turned-off-core-isolation-for-wdcsam64prewin8sys/"><u>[Resolved] Turned OFF Core Isolation for wdcsam64_prewin8.sys</u></a></li>
+<li><a href="https://fox-hovers.techidaily.com/updated-in-2024-digital-identity-crafting-a-convenient-metaverse-approach/"><u>[Updated] In 2024, Digital Identity Crafting A Convenient Metaverse Approach</u></a></li>
-<li><a href="https://fox-blue.techidaily.com/updated-smart-snip-skills-advanced-tips-for-iphone-photo-cropping-for-2024/"><u>[Updated] Smart Snip Skills Advanced Tips for iPhone Photo Cropping for 2024</u></a></li>
+<li><a href="https://fox-direct.techidaily.com/updated-in-2024-diy-tips-for-crafting-your-own-iphone-tones/"><u>[Updated] In 2024, DIY Tips for Crafting Your Own iPhone Tones</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/2024-approved-captivating-creativity-with-advanced-tiktok-filters/"><u>2024 Approved Captivating Creativity with Advanced TikTok Filters</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/a-step-by-step-guide-modifying-your-personalization-preferences-in-windows-11-tech-solutions-by-yl/"><u>A Step-by-Step Guide: Modifying Your Personalization Preferences in Windows 11 - Tech Solutions by YL</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/assessing-your-pcs-ability-to-handle-diverse-audio-visual-formats-with-yl-software-solutions/"><u>Assessing Your PC's Ability to Handle Diverse Audio-Visual Formats with YL Software Solutions</u></a></li>
-<li><a href="https://win-great.techidaily.com/expert-guide-top-methods-for-accurately-assessing-your-pcs-memory-yl-tech-solutions/"><u>Expert Guide: Top Methods for Accurately Assessing Your PC's Memory - YL Tech Solutions</u></a></li>
-<li><a href="https://win-solutions.techidaily.com/expert-tips-to-overcome-frequent-freezes-and-crashes-by-fuser-software-in-windows-os/"><u>Expert Tips to Overcome Frequent Freezes and Crashes by Fuser Software in Windows OS</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/eye-catching-ford-mustang-18-widewall-hd-images-and-icons-designed-by-yl-tech-solutions/"><u>Eye-Catching Ford Mustang '18 Widewall HD Images & Icons Designed by YL Tech Solutions</u></a></li>
+<li><a href="https://screen-activity-recording.techidaily.com/discover-hidden-audio-makers-6-stealthy-iosandroid-tools-for-2024/"><u>Discover Hidden Audio Makers 6 Stealthy iOS/Android Tools for 2024</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/easy-customization-of-screen-density-with-control-panel-expert-advice-from-yl-software-professionals/"><u>Easy Customization of Screen Density with Control Panel: Expert Advice From YL Software Professionals</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/how-to-locate-specific-control-panel-configurations-with-yl-computings-guide/"><u>How to Locate Specific Control Panel Configurations with YL Computing's Guide</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/easy-steps-for-modifying-display-preferences-in-windows-control-panel-with-expert-advice-from-yl-computing/"><u>Easy Steps for Modifying Display Preferences in Windows Control Panel with Expert Advice From YL Computing</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/how-to-unlock-apple-iphone-11-pro-max-without-passcode-or-face-id-by-drfone-ios/"><u>How to Unlock Apple iPhone 11 Pro Max without Passcode or Face ID</u></a></li>
-<li><a href="https://buynow-info.techidaily.com/in-depth-analysis-the-acer-chromebook-with-a-massive-screen/"><u>In-Depth Analysis: The Acer Chromebook with a Massive Screen</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/solving-usb-port-issues-on-your-device-with-tips-from-yl-computing-and-yl-software-solutions/"><u>Solving USB Port Issues on Your Device with Tips From YL Computing and YL Software Solutions</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/editing-excel-spreadsheets-on-a-windows-pc-a-comprehensive-guide-yl-computing-solutions/"><u>Editing Excel Spreadsheets on a Windows PC: A Comprehensive Guide - YL Computing Solutions</u></a></li>
+<li><a href="https://driver-install.techidaily.com/effortless-installation-of-nvidia-geforce-gtx-980-graphics-card-drivers/"><u>Effortless Installation of NVIDIA GeForce GTX 980 Graphics Card Drivers</u></a></li>
+<li><a href="https://change-location.techidaily.com/home-button-not-working-on-tecno-spark-20c-here-are-real-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Home Button Not Working on Tecno Spark 20C?
+Here Are Real Fixes | Dr.fone</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/how-to-speed-up-a-sluggish-graphics-card-expert-advice-from-yl-computing/"><u>How to Speed Up a Sluggish Graphics Card: Expert Advice From YL Computing</u></a></li>
+<li><a href="https://extra-support.techidaily.com/in-2024-quick-start-guide-to-schedule-and-start-zoom-calls-on-android/"><u>In 2024, Quick-Start Guide to Schedule & Start Zoom Calls on Android</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/in-2024-top-photo-and-video-slideshow-makers-for-macos-sierra/"><u>In 2024, Top Photo and Video Slideshow Makers for macOS Sierra</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/revamped-karaoke-cloud-pro-your-new-favorite-djing-platform-is-back-with-exciting-updates/"><u>Revamped Karaoke Cloud Pro: Your New Favorite DJing Platform Is Back with Exciting Updates!</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/solving-your-pcs-heat-issues-a-comprehensive-guide-by-yl-computing/"><u>Solving Your PC's Heat Issues: A Comprehensive Guide by YL Computing</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/securing-your-files-in-windows-a-step-by-step-guide-to-setting-passwords-expert-tips-from-yl-computing/"><u>Securing Your Files in Windows: A Step-by-Step Guide to Setting Passwords - Expert Tips From YL Computing</u></a></li>
-<li><a href="https://facebook.techidaily.com/technologys-influential-but-controversial-figures/"><u>Technology's Influential but Controversial Figures</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/top-50-trending-music-videos-of-march-2nd-2017-a-must-have-playlist-for-pro-audio-mixers-and-video-editors/"><u>Top 50 Trending Music Videos of March 2Nd, 2017: A Must-Have Playlist for Pro Audio Mixers and Video Editors</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/yl-software-tutorial-mastering-your-systems-sound-configuration-options/"><u>YL Software Tutorial: Mastering Your System's Sound Configuration Options</u></a></li>
-<li><a href="https://discover-extraordinary.techidaily.com/yl-softwares-ultimate-tutorial-on-customizing-your-windows-11-privacy-and-protection-settings/"><u>YL Software's Ultimate Tutorial on Customizing Your Windows 11 Privacy & Protection Settings</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/setting-up-parent-safe-settings-on-your-pc-with-windows-11-a-step-by-step-guide/"><u>Setting Up Parent-Safe Settings on Your PC with Windows 11: A Step-by-Step Guide</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/strategic-factors-for-successful-cryptocurrency-investments-with-expert-advice-from-yl-computing-and-yl-software/"><u>Strategic Factors for Successful Cryptocurrency Investments with Expert Advice From YL Computing and YL Software</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/the-insiders-guide-to-instagram-video-engagement-for-2024/"><u>The Insider’s Guide to Instagram Video Engagement for 2024</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/ultimate-guide-enhancing-performance-and-efficiency-in-windows-10/"><u>Ultimate Guide: Enhancing Performance and Efficiency in Windows 10</u></a></li>
 </ul></div>